stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 my credentials and the letter of introduction which a kindly old ex-Indian agent had given me.

-  &ldquo;So you&rsquo;ve been studying the Yig legend, eh?&rdquo; he reflected sententiously.
+   "So you've been studying the Yig legend, eh? " he reflected sententiously.
-&ldquo;I know that many of our Oklahoma ethnologists have tried to connect it with Quetzalcoatl, but I don&rsquo;t think any of them have traced the intermediate steps so well.
-You&rsquo;ve done remarkable work for a man as young as you seem to be, and you certainly deserve all the data we can give.
+ "I know that many of our Oklahoma ethnologists have tried to connect it with Quetzalcoatl, but I don't think any of them have traced the intermediate steps so well.
+You've done remarkable work for a man as young as you seem to be, and you certainly deserve all the data we can give.

-  &ldquo;I don&rsquo;t suppose old Major Moore or any of the others told you what it is I have here.
-They don&rsquo;t like to talk about it, and neither do I. It is very tragic and very horrible, but that is all.
+   "I don't suppose old Major Moore or any of the others told you what it is I have here.
+They don't like to talk about it, and neither do I. It is very tragic and very horrible, but that is all.
 I refuse to consider it anything supernatural.
-There&rsquo;s a story about it that I&rsquo;ll tell you after you see it&mdash;a devilish sad story, but one that I won&rsquo;t call magic.
+There's a story about it that I'll tell you after you see it--a devilish sad story, but one that I won't call magic.
 It merely shews the potency that belief has over some people.
-I&rsquo;ll admit there are times when I feel a shiver that&rsquo;s more than physical, but in daylight I set all that down to nerves.
-I&rsquo;m not a young fellow any more, alas!
+I'll admit there are times when I feel a shiver that's more than physical, but in daylight I set all that down to nerves.
+I'm not a young fellow any more, alas!

-  &ldquo;To come to the point, the thing I have is what you might call a victim of Yig&rsquo;s curse&mdash;a physically living victim.
-We don&rsquo;t let the bulk of the nurses see it, although most of them know it&rsquo;s here.
-There are just two steady old chaps whom I let feed it and clean out its quarters&mdash;used to be three, but good old Stevens passed on a few years ago.
-I suppose I&rsquo;ll have to break in a new group pretty soon; for the thing doesn&rsquo;t seem to age or change much, and we old boys can&rsquo;t last forever.
-Maybe the ethics of the near future will let us give it a merciful release, but it&rsquo;s hard to tell.
+   "To come to the point, the thing I have is what you might call a victim of Yig's curse--a physically living victim.
+We don't let the bulk of the nurses see it, although most of them know it's here.
+There are just two steady old chaps whom I let feed it and clean out its quarters--used to be three, but good old Stevens passed on a few years ago.
+I suppose I'll have to break in a new group pretty soon; for the thing doesn't seem to age or change much, and we old boys can't last forever.
+Maybe the ethics of the near future will let us give it a merciful release, but it's hard to tell.

-  &ldquo;Did you see that single ground-glass basement window over in the east wing when you came up the drive?
-That&rsquo;s where it is.
-I&rsquo;ll take you there myself now.
+   "Did you see that single ground-glass basement window over in the east wing when you came up the drive?
+That's where it is.
+I'll take you there myself now.
-You needn&rsquo;t make any comment.
-Just look through the moveable panel in the door and thank God the light isn&rsquo;t any stronger.
-Then I&rsquo;ll tell you the story&mdash;or as much as I&rsquo;ve been able to piece together.&rdquo;
+You needn't make any comment.
+Just look through the moveable panel in the door and thank God the light isn't any stronger.
+Then I'll tell you the story--or as much as I've been able to piece together. "

   We walked downstairs very quietly, and did not talk as we threaded the corridors of the seemingly deserted basement.
 Dr. McNeill unlocked a grey-painted steel door, but it was